fdformula/MathlyLua/README.md

 ```
   F1               to open help document on current Lua/Mathly function

-  F2               to start Lua interpreter with Mathly loaded
+  F2               to start Lua interpreter with Mathly loaded in the folder of the current file
   Ctrl-,           to run the command on current line or selected code in the editor
   Ctrl-.           to run all code in the editor (HTML file? open it in a browser)